 library to our project.

-- From the View menu choose the Other Windows and then click on the Package Manager Console.
+The second option – from the View menu choose the Other Windows and then click on the Package Manager Console.
 After the console appears just follow the leads:

 After a couple of seconds, NLog